 Decentralized autonomous organizations (DAOs) are a new type of organization making their mark in our world lately.
 Unlike traditional organizations, they have no central governing body but instead are controlled by the organization’s members who have proportional votes.
-This article explores this new type of organizational model which is seen primarily in the crypto sphere.
+This article explores crypto DAOS, including types, how they work, and how to create a DAO.

 A decentralized autonomous organization is a type of organization with no central governing body and whose members have a common goal of acting in the organization’s best interests.
 This type of organization involves token holders having voting power tied to the number of tokens they own, and they can cast votes on all the organization’s decisions.
 Decisions in a DAO flow from bottom to up, while those in a traditional organization flow from top to bottom.